 Guidance for the implementation of Vermont’s HMIS is provided by an Advisory Committee made up of a geographically diverse group of HMIS Users, homeless service providers, policy makers, funders and CoC Leadership, who is committed to understanding the gaps in services to consumers of the human service delivery system in an attempt to end homelessness.

-This document provides the policies, procedures, guidelines and standards that govern HMIS operations, as well as the responsibilities for Agency Administrators and end users.
+This document provides the policies, procedures, guidelines and standards that govern HMIS operations, as well as the responsibilities for Designated Agency HMIS Contacts and end users.

 1.1 HMIS BENEFITS